nicdatastax/ELCIV/customizations/welcome/elcdemo.md

 #### DATA = AI
 ELC InspoVibe is user-friendly and available 24/7, ensuring that ELC customers can get assistance any time.
 Right now, we have loaded color and branding data only for ELC's MAC brand, specifically around lipstick and eyeshadow; however, the model does have extensive knowledge regarding application and color pairing as well as face countouring.
 It can even talk to customers about active ingredients in certain products.

-#### DataStax Astra DB
-Providing the best data at the highest performance for Generative AI is done by using [DataStax Astra DB](https://db.new) as is underscored in [an independant research by GigaOM](https://www.datastax.com/resources/report/gigaom-study-vector-databases-compared).
----